jometzg/azure-openai-assistants/README.md

 ```
 can you show me they python coded to generate this image?
 ```
 Of course!
-Here's the Python code used to generate the filtered square wave plot:\n\n
+Here's the Python code used to generate the filtered square wave plot:
 ```
 python
 import numpy as np